Drive Sober or Get Pulled Over Traffic enforcement campaign

 This activity is sponsored by the Kansas Department of Transportation.

-Compared to other holidays, New Year’s Eve to New Years day outranks most of the other holidays in the number of crashes in which at least one of the drivers is impaired by alcohol and/or other drugs, according to KDOT.
+Compared to other holidays, New Year’s outranks most of the other holidays in the number of crashes in which at least one of the drivers is impaired by alcohol and/or other drugs, according to KDOT.

 Over the week following Christmas, it is projected that 250-300 drivers will be arrested for DUI or Driving Under the Influence across the state.